cobianzo/cartelera-scrap/README.md

 ===
 - BUG:When deployed in a server, the main cron calling the recursive onetimeoff job is not wokring ok.
 - Send email with report.
 Add it to the settings options.
-- Add the title in tickermaster to the info in the results.
-- apply 'suspende' text
 - Put a limit of dates from ticketmaster.
 Set it to 20, dont compare any further.
 - correct this error: 22-junio-2025 parses into two dates:
 (